-A research project investigating the topic of Transition in detail, more specifically that of brown industries, with the aim of providing definition, assessment methods as well as exploring relevant financing tools.
+This research project investigating the topic of transition in detail, more specifically that of brown industries, with the aim of providing definition, assessment methods as well as exploring relevant financing tools.

 NATURAL CAPITAL FINANCE ROLE IN THE TRANSITION